CloudCredo/microservices-training/3-microservices/slides.md

 ----

-## Automate, automate, automate
+Automate, automate, automate

-* Continuous integration
-* Continuous deployment
-* DevOps
-* Let a platform like Cloud Foundry help with heavy lifting

 Note:
 Automate!

 Manual approaches are doomed to fail.

-Invest the time in automated testing, CI, CD
+Invest the time in automated testing, CI, CD, DevOps.

 All the way through to production.